tinker495/JAxtar/README.md

 # JA<sup>xtar</sup>: GPU-accelerated Batched parallel A\* & Q\* solver in pure Jax!

-JA<sup>xtar</sup> is a project with a JAX-native implementation of parallelizeable A\* & Q\* solver for neural heuristic search research.
+JA<sup>xtar</sup> is a project with a JAX-native implementation of parallelizable a A\* & Q\* solver for neural heuristic search research.
-This project is inspired by [mctx](https://github.com/google-deepmind/mctx) from google-deepmind.
-If mcts can be written in pure jax, so why not A\*?
+This project is inspired by [mctx](https://github.com/google-deepmind/mctx) from Google DeepMind.
+If MCTS can be implemented entirely in pure JAX, why not A\*?

-mcts, or tree search, is used in many RL algorithmic techniques, starting with AlphaGo, but graph search (not tree search) doesn't seem to have received much attention.
-Nevertheless, there are puzzle solving algorithms that use neural heuristics like [DeepcubeA](https://github.com/forestagostinelli/DeepCubeA) with A\* or [Q\*](https://arxiv.org/abs/2102.04518)(graph search).
+MCTS, or tree search, is used in many RL algorithmic techniques, starting with AlphaGo, but graph search (not tree search) doesn't seem to have received much attention.
+Nevertheless, there are puzzle‐solving algorithms that use neural heuristics like [DeepcubeA](https://github.com/forestagostinelli/DeepCubeA) with A\* or [Q\*](https://arxiv.org/abs/2102.04518)(graph search).

-However, the most frustrating aspect of [my brief research(MSc)](https://drive.google.com/file/d/1clo8OmuXvIHhJzOUhH__0ZWzAamgVK84/view?usp=drive_link) in this area is the time it takes to pass information back and forth between the GPU and CPU.
+However, the most frustrating aspect of [my brief research (MSc)](https://drive.google.com/file/d/1clo8OmuXvIHhJzOUhH__0ZWzAamgVK84/view?usp=drive_link) in this area is the time it takes to pass information back and forth between the GPU and CPU.
-When using neural heuristic as a heuristic to eval a single node, it uses almost 50-80% of the time.
-Because of this, DeepcubeA batches multiple nodes at the same time, which seems to work quite well.
+When using a neural heuristic to evaluate a single node, the computation can consume between 50% and 80% of the total processing time.
+Because of this, DeepcubeA batches multiple nodes concurrently, which appears to work quite well.”

-However, this is not a fundamental solution, and I needed to find a way to remove this bottleneck altogether.
-This led me to look for ways to perform A\* on the GPU, and I found quite a few implementations, but most of them suffer from the following problems.
+However, these issues indicate that a more fundamental solution is needed.
+This led me to search for ways to perform A\* directly on the GPU, but I discovered that most implementations suffer from the following problems.

 - They are written in pure c and cuda, which is not compatible with ML research
 - They are written in jax or torch, but which are 2d grid environments or connectivity matrices, which cannot scale to an infinite number of different states that cannot all be held in memory